Published onONJava.com(http://www.onjava.com/)

 }

 Now that we have code that can handle passing a command to the system, let's look at one of the commands that we must implement to have a semi-useful wrapper for Arch.
-The first thing that the antlib must be able to do is toregister-archive.
-Figure 2 shows the format of the command we need to pass to the system.
-The archive is in the form of a URL.
-We can also see that passing an archive name is an optional parameter that our task should support.
+The first thing that the antlib must be able to do is toregister-archive

 Figure 2.
-The format for theregister-archivecommand
+The format for the

 package org.apache.ant.tla;